Henry Russell (explorer): Pyrenean exploration

 In August 1882, the first cave was completed; this was the villa Russell, located at 3,205 m at the col of Cerbillonna (the cave was 3 m in depth, 2.5 m broad and 2 m in height).
 Russell lived in the cave for three days, and on 12 August 1884 he had the cave – as well as the mountain – blessed by a priest.
 In 1885 digging started on the second cave (that of the Guides), then in 1886 on the third: the Grotte des Dames (the Ladies cave).
 On 5 December 1888 he asked the prefect of the Hautes-Pyrénées to grant the concession of the Vignemale to him (comprising 200 ha between 2,300 and 3,300 m).
 The annual rent was fixed at 1 franc over 99 years, and payment began in January 1889.

 When the Ossoue glacier covered his caves, three others were dug 800 m lower, at the base of the glacier (2,400m): these are known as the Bellevue caves.
 He organized sumptuous and legendary banquets at these caves, receiving princes and notables there on Persian carpets and styling himself as the Comte des Monts.
 These caves lacked the grandeur of his higher perches, however, so for his seventh and final cave – Le Paradis – he had a spot 18 m below the summit of the Vignemale dynamited to effect a suitable dwelling.
-It was here that he celebrated his 'silver wedding': the sixty years that had passed since his first ascent of the mountain.
+It was here, when he was sixty, that he celebrated the 'silver wedding' of his first ascent.
 He made his thirty-third and final ascent of the Vignemale on 8 August 1904.